-Native Languages of the Americas: Innu Legends and Traditional Stories
+Native Languages of the Americas: Naskapi and Montagnais Innu Legends, Myths, and Stories

 This is our collection of links to Montagnais and Naskapi Innu folktales and traditional stories that can be read online.